 If the departure date is four years or more in the future, your license will be valid for four or eight years under the rules above.

 If the immigration document indicates “D/S” (Duration of Status) instead of an actual expiration date, the license will expire 1 year from the date of issuance.
 The fee charged will be that of a 4-year card.

 If you have received a post card asking you to renew in person, you must renew at a DMV office.
 You may renew at any DMV office in Nevada.

 If your license has been expired 30 days or less, you may renew without penalty by mail if otherwise qualified or in person.
 If your license has been expired 31 days or more, you are required to renew in person at a DMV office.
 A $10 late fee will apply.

-If your license has been expired one year or more, you must renew in person and you will have to show Proof of Identity and take the written test.
+If your license has been expired one year or more, you must renew in person and take the written test.
 If your license has been expired for four years or more, you will also have to take the skills test.

 Nevada residents who are currently members of the Armed forces, their spouses, dependents or certain federal employees may be eligible to renew by mail up to 2 years after expiration.
 Please contact us for eligibility requirements.

 If you did not receive a renewal notice, please call or email and include your current address for instructions.

 You may renew your license at any time in person at a DMV office.
 You may visit any DMV office regardless of your city or county of residence.